 Access all the information needed to complete a task by assigning team members, attaching files, creating subactions, setting dependencies, and commenting directly on the action card.

 Use a fully integrated email inbox to send and receive emails.
 Schedule and assign next steps directly from an email.

 Manage team utilization across specific projects or clients by accurately allocating current and future resources.

 View progress across all projects with Hive’s comprehensive portfolio view.

 Hive Vs Monday.com

-While Hive and Monday.com are both geared towards productivity, Monday.com lacks the team collaboration components, as it doesn’t have native chat or a native email integration, both of which Hive have.
-Additionally, Hive has robust analytics capabilities, time-tracking and unlimited guest users, which Monday.com does not.
+While Hive and Monday.com are both geared towards productivity, Monday.com lacks the team collaboration components, as it doesn’t have native chat or native email integration, both of which Hive has.
+Additionally, Hive has robust analytics capabilities, time-tracking, and unlimited guest users, which Monday.com does not.

 Hive offers several native integrations to popular tools including Google Drive, Dropbox, Zoom, Salesforce, Slack and more.
 And thanks to Hive’s partnership with Zapier, there are over 1,000 additional integrations with other useful tools.